CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-findmethod-method.md

 ms.assetid: 0f9bde1d-e306-438d-941b-d0925b322304
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 4225794740b7786c6f758c9a0953d323c31a1081
+ms.openlocfilehash: 470b6511366cef1680eaf97f9ab376736add55c4
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782491"
+ms.locfileid: "74437899"
 ---
 # <a name="imetadataimportfindmethod-method"></a>IMetaDataImport::FindMethod, méthode
-Obtient un pointeur vers le MethodDef jeton pour la méthode qui est comprise par le <xref:System.Type> et qui a la signature de nom et de métadonnées spécifiée.
+Gets a pointer to the MethodDef token for the method that is enclosed by the specified <xref:System.Type> and that has the specified name and metadata signature.

 ## <a name="syntax"></a>Syntaxe